-Canning Funnels have both a wide mouth, and a wide neck part.
+Canning funnels have both a wide mouth, and a wide neck part.

 They are designed both to rest securely in the mouths of canning jars, and to allow a greater flow of semi-solid or solid items through.
-The necks of regular funnels are too narrow to allow the proper flow of foods being canned; the neck needs to accommodate chunks of food.
+The necks of regular funnels are far too narrow to allow the proper flow of foods being canned; the neck needs to accommodate chunks of food.

-The mouth width varies from 4 to 6 inches (10 to 15 cm.)
-The actual neck part (called the “throat”) tends to be about 2 1/4 inches (5 3/4 cm) wide.
+The mouth width varies from 10 to 15 cm (4 to 6 inches.)
+The actual neck part (called the “throat”) tends to be about 5 ¾ cm (2 ¼ inches) wide.

-It is also useful when filling large jars that you are storing flours, beans, etc in.
+A canning funnel is also useful when filling large jars that you are storing flours, beans, etc in.

 Ladle directly into jars with a very steady hand and aim, or if you are canning something such as jams, you can try ladling the jam into measuring jugs and then pouring it into the jars to get the benefit of the spouts on the jugs.